kwmiebach/shopware-api-query/README.md

 ## Installation

+Shopware 5: copy source files to engine/Shopware/Plugins/Local/Core/KwmiebachExtendApiDql and go to plugin manager - installed in the shop backend.
+Locate the plugin and click the green (+) to activate it.
+Afterwards locate it in the deactivated plugins.
+Click the pencil to edit it and click on the activate button.

-Download zip file https://github.com/kwmiebach/shopware-api-query/raw/master/KwmiebachExtendApiDql-4513d40.zip and upload manually as a 'community plugin' from within your shop backend.
+Shopware 4: Download zip file https://github.com/kwmiebach/shopware-api-query/raw/master/KwmiebachExtendApiDql-4513d40.zip and upload manually as a 'community plugin' from within your shop backend.

 ## Packaging